ashears/myoldblog/tech/_posts/2018-3-20-MessagesFlaw.md

 3. **User re-opens the Messages application**
 4. **In the application, user deletes chat log with user2 that has the message from a previous session**

 After completed these steps, the chat logs that the user specified that they would like to remove from their computer will still be held locally.
-My group believed this to be a security vulnerability because under all circumstances if a user specifies that they want to delete a file, it should be properly deleted.
+My group believed this to be a security vulnerability because, under all circumstances, if a user specifies that they want to delete a file, it should be properly deleted.